November’s Monthly Mania for writers? Let’s roll with NaNoWriMo again.

 When in doubt, add more tension.
 Make characters misunderstand each other, make them uncomfortable, make them—likable as they are—screw up in little ways.
 If all else fails, drop a piano.

-4) Readers read to learn something they didn’t know.
+Readers read to learn something they didn’t know.
 Writers write for the same reason.
 Wherever you go with your novel, whatever you do to your characters, however inevitable the Climax, you’re writing this to learn about being human.
 Don’t plan the Resolution, the way the Climax shakes down.
-You haven’t written the novel.
-You don’t know yet.
+You haven’t written the novel yet.
+You don’t know how it all shakes down.

 From your Hook to your Climax.
 That’s what you’re up to.
 Characters in scenes.
 Forgetting about the reader.
 Just examining human life, in all its terrible, beautiful, significant details—examining it with a magnifying glass.